Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

+Three Sample series $(R, E, A)$ were prepared to have $\Phi = 0.567 \pm 0.006$, just below $\Phi_{GT}$. $R$-samples to check the repulsive phase behaviour contain no polymer but vary in molar fraction of $S$-particles. $E$-samples of eutectic composition ($x_S = 0.77$) to monitor the effects of attraction contain increasing concentrations, $c_P$, of linear $PS$ ($R_g = 13.1$ nm, $M_W = 133$ kg/mol; PSS GmbH, Germany).
+Strongly attractive $A$-samples of different composition to explore ($L$+$S$)-coexistence have $c_P = 12.54$ g/l.
+Respecting the volume occupied by the colloids, the polymer concentration in the free volume is $c_{P,\mbox{free}} = 43$ g/l \cite{Illet1995PRE}, roughly 1.8 times larger than the overlap concentration $c_{P}^* = 3 M_W / (4 \pi N_A R_g^3) = 23.5$ g/l.
+(For more details on sample compositions see Fig. \ref{fig2})

-Start of crystallization measurements ($t = 0$) was defined by taking a sample off the homogenizing tumbler and mounting it on a static light scattering goniometer (modified Sofica, SLS Systemtechnik, Germany, $\lambda = 405$ nm, 1 mW laser illumination, angular range $25^{\circ} - 135^{\circ}$, resolution $1^{\circ}$).
-Structure factors, $S(q,t)$, were obtained by time resolved measurements of the scattered intensity, $I(q,t)$, for the concentrated dispersions, dividing by the appropriate form factors, $P(q)$, obtained from a dilute sample and normalizing by the number density ratio: $S(q,t) = [I _{conc}(q,t) \rho_{dilute}] / [P(q) \rho_{conc}]$.
-Here $q = (4 \pi n_D /\lambda)$sin$(\Theta/2)$ is the scattering vector with $n_D$ denoting the suspension refractive index.
-Zero time structure factors, $S(q,0)$, only show the meta-stable melt, while at later times $S(q,t)$ is a superposition of the contributions from fluid and crystalline phases.
+Start of crystallization measurements ($t$ = 0) was defined by taking a sample off the homogenizing tumbler and mounting it on a static light scattering goniometer (modified Sofica, SLS Systemtechnik, Germany, $\lambda = 405$ nm, 1 mW laser illumination, angular range $25^{\circ}$ - $135^{\circ}$, resolution $1^{\circ}$).
+Structure factors, $S(q,t)$, were obtained by time resolved measurements of the scattered intensity, $I(q,t)$, dividing by the appropriate form factors, $P(q)$, obtained from a dilute sample and normalizing by the number density ratio: $S(q,t) = I _{conc}(q,t) \rho_{dilute} / P(q) \rho_{conc}$.
+Here $q = (4 \pi n_D /\lambda) \sin(\Theta/2)$ is the scattering vector with $n_D$ denoting the suspension refractive index.
+Zero time structure factors, $S(q,0)$, only show the meta-stable melt, while at later times $S(q,t)$ is a super-position of melt and crystal contributions.
 After two months most $S(q,t)$ stopped evolving.
 The crystal scattering contribution, $S_C(q,t)$ was obtained following \cite{Harland1997PRE}: $S_C(q,t) = S(q,t) - \beta S(q,0)$.
-The scaling factor $\beta$ represents the fraction of remaining melt and the total fraction of crystals $X_C(t) = 1- \beta(t)$.
+The scaling factor $\beta$ represents the fraction of remaining melt and the total fraction of crystals $X_C(t) = 1 - \beta(t)$.
 In this approximation we neglect the small changes of melt and crystal composition and thus scattering power with time.